 For the sake of simplicity, such cylindrical capacitor does not need to have that extra spiraling pattern from the turbine.
 It needs to be spun by motor, while being enclosed in magnetic field lines that are parallel to its axis of spin, i.e. the spin axis and the magnetic axis will be aligned.

-We will hang such device on a balance scale, and perform the following four tests:
+We will hang the above device on a balance scale, and perform the following four measurements:

 just spinning the cylinder (uncharged capacitor); it shall move upwards due to the classical aerodynamic Magnus effect;